barryclark/jekyll-now/FPV-getting-started-gear.md

 permalink: /fpv-shopping-list/
 ---

 > Curious about FPV and looking at getting started with Drones!?
-I put together some industry information as well as links to products you ought to buy if you are getting started with flying FPV!
-If you use any of the links on this page, thank you!
+If you share this interest in drones with me and need to know what to buy, consider using the links on this page which will earn me a commmision (at no cost to you).
+I hope this page has useful information about drones for you.

+_written by Justin Murdock, on Jan 3, 2021_

 ## FPV

-This whole article will be a lengthy read, but the first things I will mention are the cheapest options I have found over many, many hours of research of FPV drone gear.
+This whole article will be a lengthy read, but the first things I will mention are the cheapest options that I have found after many, many hours of FPV drone gear research.
 The goal is to put on VR goggles, be connected to a quadcopter, and fly around like a bird.
 The cheapest all-in-one solution I found was this TinyHawk drone which included a pair of very low-end goggles and a controller:

 * [$165 Ready-To-Fly TinyHawk with Controller and Goggles](https://emax-usa.com/products/tinyhawk-rtf-kit-including-googles-and-radio?ref=7P96ayzbPSlSj)

-I was shocked to find a system where all 3 components (the drone, the goggles, and the controller) were included for SO cheap.
+I was shocked to find a system where all 3 components (the drone, the goggles, and the controller) were included for that price.

-* The goggles do not have a DVR function and the drone does not have a microSD card slot, so you would not be able to record footage with this setup.
+* The goggles do not have a DVR function and the drone does not have a microSD card slot, so you would not be able to record footage with it.
-* You get what you pay for, the controller looks like a gaming console controller and its not a "serious" drone, but can provide a first-experience flying and would be fun.
+* You get what you pay for, the controller looks like its for a gaming console controller and its not a "serious" controller, but overall it would provide a "first experience" flying and would be fun.
 * Typically, you buy your drone, goggles, and controller seperately.
-There are hundreds or thousands of options for that, and to make the process easier I've selected the cheapest/best options if you wanted the real deal for your controller and some better goggles.
-* By picking a good pair of goggles and a good controller, you are free to buy any drone you want that suits your needs.
+There are hundreds of options for that and millions of combinations of options for that, and so to make the process easier I've selected the cheapest/best options if you wanted the real deal for your controller and some better goggles.
+Once you have a good pair of goggles and a good controller, you can use those to fly on any drone.
+I think when you are starting out the best thing to invest in is the goggles and the controller.
+You don't just want a racing drone with 5 inch propellors powered by a 6S battery unless you already generally know how to fly it.

 Next are the cheapest and best combination of components that I could find to purchase seperately.
 These are still cheap options, but much better if drones are something you are strongly interested in.